-- Enable and achieve transformational mode Enable a shift to more sustainable modes of transport - Ensure that sustainability is embedded into the location, design and planning of new developments - Need to identify and safeguard routes crucial to widen transport choice and support major new development - Need to provide safe sustainable transport facilities and routes - Promote walking and cycling to promote improve health and wellbeing - Improve accessibility for people of all ages and mobility and sensory abilities - Reduce transport impacts of goods delivery, particularly e-commerce, through enabling low carbon last mile delivery solutions. - The NPPF recognises the key role transport policies have in facilitating low carbon-sustainable development and contributing to wider environmental sustainability and health objectives by supporting and promoting sustainable transport modes, so that people have a realistic choice over how they can choose how they travel.
-It also acknowledges that different place specific policy solutions and measures may be required. - The vision for the Joint Local Transport Plan 4 3 (JLTP4 3) is "Connecting people and places for a vibrant, inclusive and carbon neutral West of England."
+- Enable and achieve transformational mode Enable a shift to more sustainable modes of transport - Ensure that sustainability is embedded into the location, design and planning of new developments - Need to identify and safeguard routes crucial to widen transport choice and support major new development - Need to provide safe sustainable transport facilities and routes - Promote walking and cycling to promote improve health and wellbeing

+- Improve accessibility for people of all ages and mobility and sensory abilities - Reduce transport impacts of goods delivery, particularly e-commerce, through enabling low carbon last mile delivery solutions.
+597. The NPPF recognises the key role transport policies have in facilitating low carbon sustainable development and contributing to wider environmental sustainability and health objectives by supporting and promoting sustainable transport modes, so that people have a realistic choice over how they can choose how they travel.
+It also acknowledges that different place specific policy solutions and measures may be required.
+The vision for the Joint Local Transport Plan 4 3 (JLTP4 3) is "Connecting people and places for a vibrant, inclusive and carbon neutral West of England."
 Transport is crucial to supporting economic growth, but the choices that we make in how it is planned and delivered will determine whether that is achieved sustainably and inclusively, and whether it addresses or exacerbates climate change and poor air quality.
-To seek an affordable, low carbon, accessible, integrated, efficient and reliable transport network to achieve a more competitive economy and better connected, more active and healthy communities by 2026. - Policy ST1 seeks to help achieve these aims and objectives by setting out the key principles which should be addressed when locating, planning and designing a development.
+To seek an affordable, low carbon, accessible, integrated, efficient and reliable transport network to achieve a more competitive economy and better connected, more active and healthy communities by 2026.
+599. Policy ST1 seeks to help achieve these aims and objectives by setting out the key principles which should be addressed when locating , planning and designing a development.
 The application of the policy will be sensitive and appropriate to the context of the site location and type of development proposed.

-POLICY ST1: PROMOTING SUSTAINABLE TRAVEL AND HEALTHY STREET
+Policy ST1 POLICY ST1: PROMOTING SUSTAINABLE TRAVEL AND HEALTHY STREETS In order to ensure delivery of well-connected places accessible by sustainable means of transport, planning permission will be permitted provided the following principles are addressed, appropriate to the context and type of development and within the requirements of the NPPF: